 Dawn Spears (Narragansett), former NEFA Native Arts program manager, was supported by NEFA in 2017 to found the Northeast Indigenous Arts Alliance (NIAA), an Indigenous-led service organization that provides opportunities for regional Indigenous artists.
 The two organizations continue to partner to plan annual professional development and network building activities for Indigenous-led organizations and Native artists, such as in-person and online services that are designed to enhance access to networks, entrepreneurial capacity, and visibility for New England’s Native artists.
 NIAA reviews the information submitted by artists who wish to be designated as Native American Artists on CreativeGround.

 ArtsHub Western Mass is the first API partner to use CreativeGround as their regional arts directory, integrating the profiles for their counties into their new website of local opportunities, events, and professional resources.
+MaineTransNet now populates the directory of Maine trans artists on METransArt from CreativeGround as well, and Mosaic Lowell is spotlighting all profiles in Lowell, MA on their new website.
 Please see this FAQ for more information about using the CreativeGround API

 Helpful info and instructions for Funding Partners to: